javeoff/NeoTech/README.md

 4. Remove .example from the config/Discord-Integration.toml.example and pass secrets
 5. Run the command on the server `docker-compose up -d`

+## FAQ

+- How to install docker on a server?
+  - install the docker by the script
+      ```
+      /bin/bash -c "$(curl -fsSL https://get.docker.com)"
+      ```
+- How to give Operator?
+  - you need to launch console `docker exec -i mc rcon-cli`

 Discord: https://discord.gg/hRpBxF4ySz